GeoscienceAustralia/PyRate/pbs/README.rst

-Running PyRate on a HPC system
+Running PyRate on a HPC System
 ==============================

-This README is a quick guide to getting the PyRate software up and running in a Portable Batch System (PBS) batch environment with MPI support.
-This setup is common in High Performance Compute (HPC) systems such as the National Computational Infrastructure's `Raijin
+This is a quick guide to getting the PyRate software up and running in a Portable Batch System (PBS) batch environment with MPI support.
+This setup is common in High Performance Compute (HPC) systems such as the National Computational Infrastructure (NCI)'s `Raijin
 <http://nci.org.au/systems-services/national-facility/peak-system/raijin/>`__
 system.